pomelo2010/dev-console-products-info/README.md

 Other misc resources that you think is important that the user should know.

 > **NOTE** <br/>
-> Height of the details portion is fixed, so if there are too many links, it will just overflow and may not look as good.
+> Height of the details portion is fixed, so if there are too many links, it will overflow and may not look as good.
 Do try to curate and limit the number of links you display for each portion.